zkpassport/zkpassport-docs/docs/api.md

 Returns an object containing:

-- `vkeyHash`: The hash of the verification key
+- `version`: The version of the proof
-- `proof`: The proof to verify
-- `publicInputs`: The public inputs to the proof
+- `proofVerificationData`: The proof verification data (i.e. vkey hash, proof, public inputs)
 - `committedInputs`: The committed inputs to the proof
-- `committedInputCounts`: The counts of committed inputs to the proof
-- `validityPeriodInDays`: The validity period of the proof in days
-- `scope`: The scope of the request
-- `subscope`: The subscope of the request
-- `devMode`: Whether to use dev mode
+- `serviceConfig`: The service configuration (i.e. validity period, domain, scope, dev mode)

 #### getUrl